Minikube

 Note

-Check current kubectl
+Check current kubectl context

 Note

-Change kubectl
+Change kubectl context

-to the minikube
+Change kubectl to the minikube context

 Create Kubernetes resource(s)